mkowusujr/sneakerhead-shoe-estore/README.md

-# Sneaker Headz Shoe E-store
+# Sneaker Head Shoe E-store
 This project was created with
 - python using the microframework [Flask](URL 'https://flask.palletsprojects.com/en/2.1.x/')
 - sqlite database managed with [flask_sqlalchemy](URL 'https://flask-sqlalchemy.palletsprojects.com/en/2.x/')
 - jQuery to send asynchronous HTTP (Ajax) requests to the webserver
 - javascript to manipulate the DOM
 - sass to make managing the css across the site more efficent
+- This web app is hosted via Heroku and can found at [sneakerhead-shoe-estore.herokuapp.com](URL 'https://sneakerhead-shoe-estore.herokuapp.com/')

 ### The Database Design
 ![database](shoe_estore_db_diagram.png)